MatthewJDavis/matthewjdavis.github.io/_posts/2018-11-18-azure-container-instance-teamcity.md

 ## Summary

 Azure Container Instances make it really easy to spin up a container without the overhead of setting up and managing the underlying hardware.
 The service is great for this use case of spinning up a container and running tests.
-This example showed how to do it in TeamCity but it would be just as simple to use Jenkins.
+This example showed how to do it in TeamCity however it would follow a similar set up in Jenkins.
 If the TeamCity build agents were running in Azure then instead of creating the service principal, [managed identities] can be used.
 The service principal allows you to take advantage of container instances if the TeamCity server is running on-prem or elsewhere which gives great flexibility.
 I really like the container instance service and it's a great addition to the resources offered by Microsoft on Azure.

 [hyper-v to be installed]: https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/linux-containers
 [Azure Container Instances docs]: https://docs.microsoft.com/en-us/azure/container-instances/container-instances-container-groups